Mark Grebner

-Career
+Education

 Grebner is a resident of East Lansing, Michigan.
 He enrolled at Michigan State University as an Alumni Distinguished Scholar in 1970, completing a bachelor's degree in urban policy through MSU's James Madison College in 1981.
 He earned a Juris Doctor from the University of Michigan Law School.

+Political offices

 He became active in voter registration efforts in East Lansing in 1971 following the ratification of the U.S. Constitution's 26th Amendment, which lowered the voting age from 21 to 18.
-He was an elected Ingham County Commissioner from 1977 to 2012, except 1981–84, and was selected by board colleagues as Chairperson of the Board of Commissioners in 1997, 2001, 2005, and 2011.
-Grebner's work as Ingham County Commissioner included drafting a comprehensive county ethics policy and support for public transit initiatives.
+He was an elected Ingham County Commissioner from 1977 to 2012, except 1981 to 84, and was selected by board colleagues as chairperson of the Board of Commissioners in 1997, 2001, 2005, and 2011.
+Grebner was on the county board for 36 years.
+As an Ingham County Commissioner he drafted a comprehensive county ethics policy, introduced a 9-1-1 system for the county, and developed a financial model that would support a unified public transit system for the county.

 A Democrat, he represented a district on the Board of Commissioners that included a substantial portion of the MSU campus.
-In 2012, instead of running for re-election to the county board, Grebner challenged incumbent Ingham County Drain Commissioner Patrick E. Lindemann, alleging fiscal mismanagement and cronyism, while Lindemann touted environmental protection and cost-savings.
+In 2012, instead of running for re-election to the county board, Grebner challenged incumbent Patrick E. Lindemann, alleging fiscal mismanagement and cronyism, while Lindemann touted environmental protection and cost-savings.
 Lindemann defeated Grebner in the primary election and won re-election in the November general election.

 In 2016, Grebner again ran for Ingham County Commissioner, this time as a resident of district 8, including precincts on the western edge of East Lansing.
 He was elected to a two-year term with 70 percent of the vote.